 Change Type Modified

-Specialties Affected Infectious disease, internal medicine, primary care, clinical laboratory
+Specialties Affected Infectious disease, internal medicine, primary care, HIV specialty clinics, clinical laboratories

 CMS HIV Testing Coverage Criteria and Medical Necessity Requirements 2026